Witnessing the return of a wetland

 Despite the loss of natural habitat, Cherry Meadows is still a place full of life.
 American badger, grizzly and black bears, cougar, elk, deer and moose all move through the property.
 Water-loving animals like beaver, muskrat, mink, duck, geese and other waterfowl congregate in the scattered small wetlands that remained.
 A favourite annual visitor is the rare sandhill crane, which nests in the area.

 The opportunity to restore the old farm fields and create even more habitat for wildlife was a motivating factor in NCC's involvement in creating the Cherry Meadows Conservation Area.
 Three years after conserving the land, NCC launched an ambitious project to restore a naturally functioning wetland complex to the fields of Cherry Meadows.
-The project re-created 40 acres (over 16 hectares) of emergent, ephemeral and wet-meadow wetlands by filling ditches, removing fill and reshaping the land to more natural contours.
+The project re-created 16 hectares (40 acres) of emergent, ephemeral and wet-meadow wetlands by filling ditches, removing fill and reshaping the land to more natural contours.

 Once a farm field, now a new wetland (Photo by NCC)